Hilmar Reksten: Early years in shipping

-Reksten studied economy in Cologne helped by 5.000 NOK granted as a scholarship from Hans Westfal-Larsen's shipping company.
+Reksten studied economy in Cologne helped by 5,000 NOK granted as a scholarship from Hans Westfal-Larsen's shipping company.
 At the end of 1921, however, the remaining sum was practically worthless, due to the hyperinflation in the Weimar Republic.
 Still, Reksten eked out an existence during the following three years, writing paid letters from Germany that were published in Bergens Tidende, and thus finishing his studies, returning to Norway in 1924.
 He had lived in Trajanstrasse in Cologne's old quarter, which roused his lifelong interest in Ancient Rome.
 When he started his own company in 1929, he named it Trajan after the Roman emperor.
 His first ship, Doris, was also renamed Trajan.
 His father, who had been unemployed for over a year, became the ship's first engineer.
 Reksten ran his firm from Minde, a residential part of Bergen, residing there until 1932.
 In August 1939 his wife Bjørg Elisabeth Johannessen died, only 36 years old, and after only 14 years of marriage.
 At that time the family resided in a villa outside of Bergen, with space also for Bjørg Elisabeth's father, while a separate building housed the shipping firm.
-She left Reksten with five children one of whom: Astrid Johannessen Reksten moved to the United States after marrying another Norwegian man Sigurd Hoyer-Ellefsen.
-The couple also had five children and moved them all over the United States until they finally divorced in 1987.
-Astrid died in 2020.
-Sadly two of her own sons also died, both at very young ages.
-On June 3, 2022 the Norwegian Newspaper AftenPosten ran a long feature article in their weekend magazine, "A-Magasinet" based on three days' worth of interviews with Astrid and Sigurd's youngest child, Richard.
-The article reveals that Hilmar Reksten had left his grandchildren a large sum of money in a trust in 1973, and that Astrid and Sigurd secretly broke into the trust and stole nearly all of the money it contained.